vmware-tanzu-labs/yaml-overlay-tool/docs/sections/kubernetesUseCases.md

     path: ./examples/kubernetes/manifests
 ```

-Now apply the changes by generating a new set of YAML files:
+Now, you can apply the changes by generating a new set of YAML files.

 `yot -i ./examples/kubernetes/formatLabelKey.yaml -o /tmp/new`

-## Replace the Name of a Label's Key
+## Replace the label key name

-In this example we will replace the `name` label with `my-new-label` by using the `replace` action and retaining the existing value.
-The `~` character in JSONPath+ always retures the value of the key, rather than the value of the key/value pair.
+In this example, the `name` label is replaced with `my-new-label` by using the `replace` action and retaining the existing value.
+The `~` character in JSONPath+ always returns the value of the key, rather than the key/value pair.

 ```yaml
 # replaceLabelKey.yaml